wesbos/beginner-javascript-notes/notes/Module 10꞉ Harder Practice Exercises.md

 63 lines of code for a slider!

-It would be cool to get the arrow keys working but only when someone is focued in on one of the dev.
+It would be cool to get the arrow keys working but only when someone is focused in on one of the dev.
 That would be an interesting exercise to give a shot yourself if you're interested.

 We will be revisiting this exercise in our prototype lesson.
 The functions, `move`, `applyClasses` and `startSlider` are going to be moving to what are called **the prototype**.